chasewnelson/trevolver/README.md

 		--rate_matrix=mutation_equal.txt --branch_unit=1 > example4_output.txt

 ## <a name="acknowledgments"></a>Acknowledgments
 **Trevolver** was written with support from a Gerstner Scholars Fellowship from the Gerstner Family Foundation at the American Museum of Natural History to C.W.N.
 (2016-2019), and is maintained with support from the same.
 The logo image was designed by Mitch Lin (2019); copyright-free DNA helix obtained from Pixabay.
-Thanks to Reed A. Cartwright, Michael Dean, Dan Graur, Ming-Hsueh Lin, Lisa Mirabello, and Meredith Yeager for discussion.
+Thanks to Reed A. Cartwright, Michael Dean, Dan Graur, Ming-Hsueh Lin, Lisa Mirabello, Michael Tessler, and Meredith Yeager for discussion.

 ## <a name="citation"></a>Citation

 When using this software, please refer to and cite:

->Nelson CW, Fu Y, Li W-H (*in preparation*) Trevolver: simulating non-reversible DNA sequence evolution in trinucleotide context on a bifurcating tree.
+>Nelson CW, Fu Y, Li W-H. Trevolver: simulating non-reversible DNA sequence evolution in trinucleotide context on a bifurcating tree.
+Submitted to *Bioinformatics*.

 and this page: